jski/otf-youtube-workout-downloader/README.md

     1. `pip install -r requirements.txt`
     1. `python download-otf-videos.py`

 All three methods will put the files in a folder relative to your local path called /otf-videos.
 Running it multiple times will not redownload files, it will only download new ones you don't already have.
 I went with mp4 format as I imagine it is the most compatible with devices people would like to use to play them.
+To keep performance high, this tool currently writes auto-generated YouTube subtitles to standalone files in the same folder.

 I have tested this on Windows 10 (Powershell Core 7) and MacOS.
 If you have any issues, feel free to let me know in the Issues tab above.
 Thanks!